prysmaticlabs/prysm/sharding/README.md

 In practice, we would end up with a system of 3 types of nodes to ensure the functioning of a sharded blockchain

-1. Proposer nodes that are tasked with state execution and creation of unsigned collation headers, obfuscated collation bodies, data availability proofs, and an ETH deposit to be relayed to collators.
+1. Proposer nodes that are tasked with the creation of unsigned collation headers, obfuscated collation bodies, and an ETH deposit to be relayed to collators.
 2. Collator nodes that accept proposals through an open auction system similar to way transactions fees currently work.
 These nodes then sign these collations and pass them through the SMC for inclusion into a shard through PoS.

 ## Selecting Eligible Collators Off-Chain